Aspose/releases.aspose.com/content/en/ocr/cpp/release-notes/latest.md

 {{% alert color="caution" %}}
 The [release 23.3.0](/ocr/cpp/release-notes/2023/aspose-ocr-for-cpp-23-3-0-release-notes/) introduced a slimmer, faster and more straightforward API.
 All of your existing code will continue to work and you can even make minor updates to it, but be aware that all deprecated elements are scheduled to be removed in release **24.1.0 (January 2024)** in favor of the new API.

-**Time to deprecation: 2 months left.**
+**Time to deprecation: 1 months left.**
 {{% /alert %}}

 ## What was changed

 Key | Summary | Category
 --- | ------- | --------
-OCRCPP&#8209;529 | Automatic detection of glare regions of an image that may not be accurately recognized. | New feature OCRCPP&#8209;531 | Automatic detection of characters that are too thick in image text. | New feature
+OCRCPP&#8209;543 | Added a specialized function for detecting image defects. | New feature

 ## Public API changes and backwards compatibility

-This section lists all public API changes introduced in **Aspose.OCR for C++ 23.11.0** that may affect the code of existing applications.
+This section lists all public API changes introduced in **Aspose.OCR for C++ 23.12.0** that may affect the code of existing applications.

 ### Added public APIs:

 The following public APIs have been introduced in this release:

-#### `defect_type::ASPOSE_OCR_DETECT_GLARES` enumeration

-Allows OCR engine to automatically [detect](https://docs.aspose.com/ocr/cpp/detecting-image-defects/) highlight areas in an image caused by uneven lighting, such as spot lights or flash.
-Such areas usually have low contrast, which can negatively affect recognition accuracy or even lead to some texts not being recognized.

-#### `defect_type::ASPOSE_OCR_DETECT_EXTRA_BOLD_TEXT` enumeration

-Allows OCR engine to automatically [detect](https://docs.aspose.com/ocr/cpp/detecting-image-defects/) very thick characters on an image.
-Such characters may be recognized incorrectly.

-#### `AsposeOCRDefectType.ASPOSE_OCR_GLARE` enumeration

-Marks highlight areas in an image detected with `defect_type::ASPOSE_OCR_DETECT_GLARES` [algorithm](https://docs.aspose.com/ocr/cpp/detecting-image-defects/).

-#### `AsposeOCRDefectType.ASPOSE_OCR_EXTRA_BOLD_TEXT` enumeration
+#### `asposeocr_detect_defects()` function

-Marks extra-bold texts in an image detected with `defect_type::ASPOSE_OCR_DETECT_EXTRA_BOLD_TEXT` [algorithm](https://docs.aspose.com/ocr/cpp/detecting-image-defects/).
+Finds [potentially problematic areas](https://docs.aspose.com/ocr/cpp/detecting-image-defects/) of an image.
+This function only returns the information about defects without recognizing the image.

 ### Updated public APIs: